rktejesh/Equinox-22/README.md

 npm run build
 ```

-Compile the code with a local server
+Compile the code and run on dev environment in local server
 ```
 npm run watch
 ```